kennethreitz-archive/insert/README.md

 - iOS 11 Files integration, so you can edit files from any source with this application.
 - SFTP Workflow, as this seems to be the best.
 - Potential collaboration with [Blink](http://www.blink.sh), for launching terminal connections from the editor.
+- Potentially, have a built-in Git Client, **maybe**… that'd def be v2 though.

 ## Intended Enhancements